YaleSTC/reservations/creating-accounts.md

 permalink: /user-doc/creating-accounts/
 ---

-Users have the ability to create accounts [own their own]({{ site.url }}/reservations/user-doc/creating-an-account/), however, administrators and users with "checkout person" privileges can quickly create accounts for other users by typing the new accounts' netID into the **Reserving For** field and clicking the `+` button.
+Users have the ability to create accounts [on their own]({{ site.url }}/reservations/user-doc/creating-an-account/), however, administrators and users with "checkout person" privileges can quickly create accounts for other users by typing the new accounts' netID into the **Reserving For** field and clicking the `+` button.

 ![sc]({{ site.url }}/reservations/images/new-user2.png)